srujanreddyj/M5-Forecasting/README.md

 * Learning and Applying data wrangling, data exploration and forecasting methods.
 * Applying various forecasting methods and coming up with better predictions for 28-100 days for all the items in the data.
 * Learn to tell a story and practice various data visualization techniques
-* Provide an Executive summary and comprehensive conclusion.

 ## Data Source
 * [Kaggle](https://www.kaggle.com/c/m5-forecasting-accuracy)